microcks/microcks.io/content/documentation/guides/installation/kind-helm.md

 Have a question, bug, or feature request?
 Let us know! https://kind.sigs.k8s.io/#community 🙂
 ```

-Install an Ingress Controller in this cluster, we selected `nginx` but other options are available (see https://kind.sigs.k8s.io/docs/user/ingress ).
+To install an Ingress Controller in this cluster, we selected `nginx`, but other options are available (see https://kind.sigs.k8s.io/docs/user/ingress ).

 ```sh
   kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/deploy.yaml